gram-blogposts/staging/_posts/2024-06-30-graphormer.md

 In implementation, NLP models have a distinct learnable embedding vector (along with other token embeddings in the mebedding matrix) and append this to the start of every training example, and the final layer representation of this token is used for the task (e.g. sentiment analysis, harmful-ness prediction, etc.).
 With enough task-specific (downstream) data the \[CLS\] token can learn to extract task-relevant information from the data, without having to train the model again!
 {% enddetails %}
-With graphs and text being different modalities, the $$[VNode]$$ also helps in <b>relaying</b> global information to distant or non-connected clusters in a graph.
+With graphs and text being different modalities, the [VNode] also helps in <b>relaying</b> global information to distant or non-connected clusters in a graph.
 This is significantly important to the model's expressivity, as this information might otherwise never propagate.
-In fact, the $$[VNode]$$ becomes a learnable and dataset-specific READOUT function.
+In fact, the [VNode] becomes a learnable and dataset-specific READOUT function.

 This can be implemented as follows: